renesas-rz/rzg2_flash_writer/README.md

 After the message "Please Input User Program Start Address" has been displayed, input a start address of the S-record format file to be loaded (smallest value) as the start address of the program.
 (This address is treated as the start address and branch address of the data transfer destination from the eMMC device in the program.)

-Please check the program start address, and write again program using EM_W command.
+Please check the program start address and write again program using EM_W command.

 ## 7. Revision history

 Describe the revision history of RZ/G2 flash writer.

-### 7.1.
-V1.0.0
+### 7.1. v1.00

 - First release.